deeplearninc/relaax/docs/Environments.md

 Observation Space: Box(24,)
 Timestep Limit: 1600
 ```
-`Timestep Limit` is necessary argument for `trpo` algorithm.
+`Timestep Limit` is necessary argument for `trpo` algorithm, but it allows to set any one by `limit` parameter.

 `state_size` for Atari games is equal to `[210, 160, 3]`, which represents an 3-channel
-RGB image with `210x160` pixels, but it could be converted to any shape.
+RGB image with `210x160` pixels, but it could be converted to any shape wrt `app.yaml`.
 For example, if at `app.yaml` file the shape is set to `[84, 84]` (environment/shape).
 It automatically converts the source RGB to 1-channel grayscale image of defined size.
 <br><br>